 There are two specific types of friction which can be measured:

-This is the friction between the surfaces of two or more solid objects that are stationary.
+Static friction between the surfaces of two or more solid objects that are stationary.
 The irregular surfaces of the two objects interlock to prevent movement until, at a specific angle; gravity provides the impetus for movement.
 This point of movement is considered the coefficient of static friction.

-This friction occurs when two objects are moving relative to each other and rub together.
+Kinetic friction occurs when two objects are moving relative to each other and rub together.
 The coefficient of kinetic friction is typically less than the coefficient of static friction for the same materials.
 The coefficient of static and kinetic friction can be used to qualify materials used in finished products for optimum performance.

 - ASTM D1894— Standard Test Method for Static and Kinetic Coefficients of Friction of Plastic Film and Sheeting